ppy/osu-wiki/wiki/History_of_osu!/April_Fools/en.md

 ![](img/2015-osucoins.png "The osu! coins")

-On 31 March 2015, [peppy](https://osu.ppy.sh/users/2) released [a newspost](https://osu.ppy.sh/home/news/2015-03-31-osucoins) that announced the addition of a new in-game currency, called "osu!coins".[^osu-coins-news][^osu-coins-ontheweb] The newspost explained what the in-game currency was and how it worked along with a specially-created [osu!academy video](https://www.youtube.com/watch?v=BImc5McuK1o).
+On 31 March 2015, ::peppy::{ user-id=2 } released [a newspost](https://osu.ppy.sh/home/news/2015-03-31-osucoins) that announced the addition of a new in-game currency, called "osu!coins".[^osu-coins-news][^osu-coins-ontheweb] The newspost explained what the in-game currency was and how it worked along with a specially-created [osu!academy video](https://www.youtube.com/watch?v=BImc5McuK1o).
 Along with this, peppy also joked that his reasoning behind the change was due to the fact that the current monetary gain from player donations would not have been enough to buy him a personal jet within his lifetime:

 > At the current rate of return, it would be unlikely for me to purchase a personal jet within my lifetime, which is one of my primary life goals.
 Thus I held discussions with the team on alternate forms of monetisation, studying the current trends in similar free-to-play games currently available on the market.